LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Mathematics.rst

 increasing the cost of the computation.
 In these scenarios, a stability-based time step controller may also be useful.

-Since the explicit stability region for any method depends on the problem under consideration, in that the extents of the stability region result from the eigenvalues of the linearized operator :math:`\frac{\partial f_E}{\partial y}`, information on the maximum stable step size is not computed internally within ARKode's time-stepping modules.
-However, for many problems such information is readily available, e.g. in an advection-diffusion calculation :math:`f_I` may contain the stiff diffusive components and :math:`f_E` may contain the comparably nonstiff advection terms.
+Since the maximum stable explicit step for any method depends on the problem under consideration, in that the value :math:`(h_n\lambda)` must reside within a bounded stability region, where :math:`\lambda` are the eigenvalues of the linearized operator :math:`\partial f_E /
+\partial y`, information on the maximum stable step size is not readily available to ARKode's time-stepping modules.
+However, for many problems such information may be easily obtained through analysis of the problem itself, e.g. in an advection-diffusion calculation :math:`f_I` may contain the stiff diffusive components and :math:`f_E` may contain the comparably nonstiff advection terms.
 In this scenario, an explicitly stable step :math:`h_\text{exp}` would be